-Billy Taylor is in his third season as an assistant coach on head coach Fran McCaffery’s staff at the University of Iowa.
+Billy Taylor concluded his third season as an assistant coach on head coach Fran McCaffery’s staff at the University of Iowa in 2022.

 Taylor joined the Hawkeye staff as an assistant coach after 18 years of collegiate coaching experience, including head coaching stints at Ball State, Lehigh, and Belmont Abbey.
 McCaffery coached Taylor as an assistant coach at Notre Dame (1992-95) and has been on the same staff as McCaffery on three different occasions.

 Most recently, Taylor was Iowa’s director of basketball operations for three seasons (2014-16), coordinating travel and carrying out the day-to-day activities of the basketball program.
 Iowa competed in the NCAA Tournament and had a first-team All-Big Ten honoree (Devyn Marble, Aaron White, Jarrod Uthoff) all three of those seasons.